July Monarchy: Background

 Liberty Leading the People (1830) by Eugène Delacroix commemorates the July Revolution of 1830.
 The child with two pistols to the right of Liberty (who holds the tricolor flag) would be Victor Hugo's inspiration for Gavroche in Les Misérables.

-Following the ouster of Napoleon Bonaparte in 1814, the Coalitions restored the Bourbon Dynasty to the French throne.
+Following the ousting of Napoleon Bonaparte in 1814, the Coalitions restored the Bourbon Dynasty to the French throne.
 The ensuing period, the Bourbon Restoration, was characterized by conservative reaction and the re-establishment of the Roman Catholic Church as one of the main powers in French politics.
 The relatively moderate Comte de Provence, brother of the deposed-and-executed Louis XVI, ruled as Louis XVIII from 1814 to 1824 and was succeeded by his more conservative younger brother, the former Comte d'Artois, ruling as Charles X from 1824.
 In May 1825 he had an elaborate coronation in Reims Cathedral which harkened back to the pre-revolutionary monarchy.

 Despite the return of the House of Bourbon to power, France was much changed from the era of the ancien régime.
 The egalitarianism and liberalism of the revolutionaries remained an important force and the autocracy and hierarchy of the earlier era could not be fully restored.
 Economic changes, which had been underway long before the revolution, had progressed further during the years of turmoil and were firmly entrenched by 1815.
 These changes had seen power shift from the noble landowners to the urban merchants.
 The administrative reforms of Napoleon, such as the Napoleonic Code and efficient bureaucracy, also remained in place.
 These changes produced a unified central government that was fiscally sound and had much control over all areas of French life, a sharp difference from the complicated mix of feudal and absolutist traditions and institutions of pre-Revolutionary Bourbons.